olafhartong/PhantomFS/README.md

 - Writes a **Windows Event Log** entry (Application log, source `PhantomFS`)
 - Fires a **Toast notification** to the active desktop session
 - Logs the exact filename, timestamp, and process context
+- When accessed over a network share — captures the **SMB username and source address**

 Because legitimate users have no reason to open files they didn't put there, every alert is high-confidence.
 No tuning, no ML, no cloud dependencies — just a native Windows driver and a single executable.

+---

+## What's New in v1.1.0

+### Auto-cleanup of materialized files

+When an attacker opens a synthetic file, ProjFS writes its content to disk (hydrates the placeholder).
+Left indefinitely, these hydrated files accumulate and could reveal to an attacker that they triggered a response. v1.1.0 adds a background cleanup timer that deletes materialized synthetic placeholders after a configurable delay (default: 5 minutes), reverting them to virtual files.
+The next access re-hydrates them on demand — nothing is permanently lost.

+### Remote session logging

+When a honeypot file is accessed over an SMB share, the Windows kernel SMB driver (srv2.sys) is the triggering process — ProjFS reports it as PID 4 (the System process). v1.1.0 detects this and calls `NetSessionEnum` to identify the **domain username** and **source machine** of the connecting client.
+A DNS lookup resolves the machine name to an IP address (configurable).
+The username, hostname, and IP all appear in the Event Log entry and Toast notification.

+### Backwards compatibility

+All v1.1.0 config keys are optional.
+A v1.0.0 `PhantomFS.exe.config` will continue to work without modification — omitted keys fall back to the documented defaults.

 ---